Riemannian geometric classification and emergent phenomena of magnetic textures: Emergent Responses related to geometry

-Finally, we discuss the similarities in the underlying mechanisms.
-In the derivations presented here, spin orbit coupling (SOC) is not introduced into the system.
+Finally, we discuss the similarities and differences in the underlying mechanisms.
+In the derivations presented here, spin-orbit coupling (SOC) is not introduced into the system.
 Therefore, both the THE and the emergent nonreciprocal transport are SOC-free responses.
 In both cases, the spin texture directly influences the orbital motion of electrons.
 As can be seen from the semiclassical equations of motion, the SSC acts as an effective orbital magnetic field, as expressed in Eq.~(\ref{eq_canonical_1}), thereby generating a Hall effect.
-In contrast, as shown in Eq.~(\ref{eq_Hamiltonian_Gamma_asymmetry}), the geodesic SSC effectively induces band asymmetry, leading to an asymmetry between right-moving and left-moving orbital motions, which gives rise to nonreciprocal transport.
+In contrast, as shown in Eq.~(\ref{eq_Hamiltonian_Gamma_asymmetry}), the geodesic SSC effectively induces band asymmetry, leading to an asymmetry between right-moving and left-moving orbital motions, which gives rise to the nonreciprocal transport.
 These differences discussed above are summarized in Table~\ref{table_responses}.

+As shown in Eq.~(\ref{eq_cond_nr}), the nonreciprocal conductivity is described by the geodesic SSC, which is related to the geodesic curvature.
+We note that the geodesic curvature has also appeared in momentum-space quantum geometry in the specific context of the shift photocurrent response of two-band systems through the shift vector~\cite{10.21468/SciPostPhys.11.4.075,Wang_2026}.
+In contrast, Eq.~(\ref{eq_cond_nr}) describes a dc nonreciprocal response: the underlying mechanism is the nonlinear Drude weight, and the relevant geodesic curvature originates from the real-space geometry of the spin trajectory on $\mathbb{S}^2$.

-We estimate the order of magnitude of the nonreciprocal conductivity.
-For conical magnetism, the spatial average of the geodesic SSC is given by $\braket{\Gamma_{xxx}} = \hbar^3 q^3 \cos^2 \alpha \sin \alpha /4$ from Eq.~(\ref{eq_gamma_conical}), and therefore, the nonreciprocal conductivity is
+Finally, we estimate the order of magnitude of the nonreciprocal conductivity.
+For conical magnets, the spatial average of the geodesic SSC is given by $\braket{\Gamma_{xxx}} = \hbar^3 q^3 \cos^2 \alpha \sin \alpha /4$ from Eq.~(\ref{eq_gamma_conical}), and therefore, the nonreciprocal conductivity is